 The DWI Task Force is under the direct command of Lieutenant Chris Murray as the Night Shift Commander.
-It is supervised by Sergeant J. Bangilan and is comprised of five officers.
+It is supervised by Sergeant Michael Johnson and is comprised of five officers.
 In addition to traffic enforcement and DWI enforcement, the Task Force is involved in DWI prevention and education within the community.

 Driving while intoxicated (under the influence of alcohol or drugs) is a serious and widespread problem with an unacceptable price tag in terms of lives lost, injuries suffered and property damaged.
 Mothers Against Drunk Driving has compiled a list of DWI facts that contain some surprising data:

 Almost half of all drivers who were killed in crashes and tested positive for drugs also had alcohol in their system.